 $150 to $200 dollars ensures an escrow officer or mortgage officer that they are hiring a professional loan signing agent.

-The skill of being able to guide a borrower through loan documents WITHOUT missing signatures, dates, initials and having a forms filled out has a value, and that is $150-$200 an appointment.
+The skill of being able to guide a borrower through loan documents WITHOUT missing signatures, dates, initials and having a forms filled out has a value, and that value ranges from $75 to $200 per appointment.

 About the Author

 Mark Wills is the course instructor of the top rated Loan Signing System agent training course.
 He has been an active professional loan signing agent for nearly 20 years and owns a loan signing service that does thousands of signings a year.